Platform logo

 2. The problem of double empathy

-Let us consider the environment as a high source of stimuli to which the individual is constantly subjected and is led to respond in a dynamic of exchange and mutual adaptation (Fumagalli & Arrigoni, 2013): we can affirm that the environment affects the individual, and the individual acts on the environment according to how he can perceive it, through an empathic process.
+Let us consider the environment as a high source of stimuli to which the individual is constantly subjected and is led to respond in a dynamic of exchange and mutual adaptation (Fumagalli & Arrigoni, 2013).
+We can affirm that the environment affects the individual, and the individual acts on the environment according to how he can perceive it through an empathic process.

-It is no coincidence that the earliest examples of neuroarchitecture5 were applied in hospital design.
+It is no coincidence that the earliest examples of neuroarchitecture were applied to hospital design.
 Architect Roger Ulrich, a professor of architecture at Chalmers University in Sweden, has dedicated his career to improving the design of health care facilities, discovering that patients enjoying a room with a window and a view of a park or a large natural landscape can accelerate the healing process and improve their mental and physical well-being (Ulrich, Zimring, Joseph, Quan, & Choudhary, 2004).
-In the '90s, the Evidence-Based Design Approach6 spread in America, which investigates how the healthcare environment's spatial, functional, relational and psycho-perceptual characteristics can contribute to accelerating the care pathway, reducing the causes of clinical complications and maximising the safety conditions.
-Gradually, the focus expands beyond therapeutic spaces to residential, work and educational spaces.
+In the '90s, the Evidence-Based Design Approach spread in America, which investigates how the healthcare environment's spatial, functional, relational, and psycho-perceptual characteristics can contribute to accelerating the care pathway, reducing the causes of clinical complications, and maximising the safety conditions.
+Gradually, the focus expands beyond therapeutic spaces to residential, work, and educational spaces.
+Therefore, it is fundamental that neuroscientific research on architectural experiences is based on interdisciplinary dialogue.
+This interdisciplinary dialogue opens a new chapter in the history of modern architecture and in the theories of architectural composition, inserting a scientific component into the debate between the form and function of buildings and urban space.
+The goal is to create public and private spaces that can ensure psycho-physical well-being and positively impact the perception of sensitive data that each individual puts in place when he comes into contact with the surrounding environment (Schena, 2020).
+Thus, recognising the diversity among individuals, given the same tools at their disposal, each individual can achieve a level of well-being that depends on his or her ability to convert these tools into well-being (Sen, 2000).

 Empathic design: the first approaches

 The growing interest in the topic over the last fifteen years has seen a high development of research and design applications, particularly in the design of enclosed spaces, or bounded open spaces, dedicated to people with autism and mental health issues (schools, learning spaces, treatment centres, assisted living, sensory gardens).
-Thus, a series of public places that are experienced daily by people with a variety of sensory needs, but which somehow aim to meet the needs of a group of people living with their heterogeneity.
+Thus, a series of public places that are experienced daily by people with a variety of sensory needs but that somehow aim to meet the needs of a group of people living with their heterogeneity.

 Some theoretical and design contributions refer to the relationship with the context, not only from a physical but also a social point of view.
-Several authors and designers10 provide a series of contributions that aim to explore the adaptation of space based on the multiple atypical sensory perceptions that people with autism experience, supporting the need to design spaces that mitigate sensory stimuli and reduce perceptual overload (hyper- or hyposensitivity).
-Atypical sensory perception may be accentuated by the need to adhere to a routine of temporal sequences that support actions, or the need to communicate using an imaging system (Talu & Tola, 2018).
+Several authors and designers provide a series of contributions that aim to explore the adaptation of space based on the multiple atypical sensory perceptions that people with autism experience, supporting the need to design spaces that mitigate sensory stimuli and reduce perceptual overload (hyper- or hyposensitivity).
+Atypical sensory perception may be accentuated by the need to adhere to a routine of temporal sequences that support actions or the need to communicate using an imaging system (Talu & Tola, 2018).
 Sometimes, even crossing a threshold and accessing an unpredictable location can help increase your stress and anxiety levels.

-For this reason, when designing therapeutic facilities it may be useful to rethink the places as places able to give domesticity and a sense of welcome and comfort to those who live or attend them, ensuring privacy and at the same time allowing socialization and sharing.
-It is important to consider a gradual transition between the external urban environment - typically more public, or socially open - and the typically more closed and medicalized internal hospital environment.
+For this reason, when designing therapeutic facilities, it may be useful to rethink the places as places able to give domesticity and a sense of welcome and comfort to those who live or attend them, ensuring privacy while at the same time allowing socialisation and sharing.
+It is important to consider a gradual transition between the external urban environment—typically more public or socially open—and the typically more closed and medicalized internal hospital environment.
+Waiting, entrance, and reception spaces can therefore play an important role in the inclusion process if they are considered filters between the external environment (society) and the internal environment (therapy).
+They become places where different people ("healthy" and "sick", normotypical and neurodiverse) sit next to each other, see each other, and need to fit in and tell their identity.

 3. Case studies: waiting area